 - If you have continued constipation, visit a healthcare provider or doctor to know whether there is any wrong with the digestive system and get treatment.

 Constipation is not a serious health problem but it can be annoying, so add these raisins in your daily diet to get relieve from constipation.
 But make sure to consult doctor, if anything persists for immediate treatment.

-Don’t forget to share your experience with us after trying these remedies and also if you know any other raisin remedies for treating constipation.
+Don’t forget to share your experience with us after trying these remedies for constipation and also if you know any other raisin remedies for treating constipation.